groue/GRMustache/Guides/runtime.md

 - `NSFastEnumeration` is the standard protocol for [enumerable objects](http://developer.apple.com/documentation/Cocoa/Conceptual/ObjectiveC/Chapters/ocFastEnumeration.html).
 The most obvious enumerable is NSArray.
 There are others, and you may provide your own.
 Objects that conform to the `NSFastEnumeration` protocol are the base of GRMustache loops.

     Both variable tags `{{items}}` and section tags `{{#items}}...{{/items}}` can loop.
 You'll read more on this topic in the [loops.md](runtime/loops.md) guide.

+- `GRMustacheRendering` is the protocol for objects that take full control of their rendering.
+This is how you implement the "Mustache lambdas" of http://mustache.github.com/mustache.5.html, for example. *Rendering objects* have their dedicated guide, the [Rendering Objets Guide](rendering_objects.md).

+## A simple example

 For instance, let's consider the following code: